pedro-hr-resende/alura-java/README.md

 # Java courses (Alura)

 <p align="justify">
-  I decided to improve my object-oriented programming skills and started taking Alura courses.
+  I decided to improve my object-oriented programming skills and started Alura courses.
 This repository contains all the code I wrote in classes.
-The courses I have taken are:
+The courses I have alredy completed are:
 </p>

 <ul>